Tourism in Greece: Land and climate

 Greece has a Mediterranean climate along its coasts and islands.
 Once inland, many areas and cities experience a continental climate.

 Summers are usually hot and dry, while winters are generally mild and wet.
 Northern Greece can experience cold winters, while Southern Greece and the islands experience considerably milder winters.

 Infrastructure

 As a developed country highly dependent on tourism, Greece offers a wide variety of tourist facilities.
 Tourism infrastructure in Greece has been greatly improved since the 2004 Athens Olympic Games and continues to expand with a number of important projects particularly in areas of less mass-tourism.

 Beach resorts

 Some popular beach resorts include Crete, Rhodes, Kos, Corfu, Kefalonia, Zante and Skiathos attracting millions of foreign tourists every year.
+Athens will become the home to Greece’s first integrated resort when the Hard Rock Hotel & Casino Athens opens in 2027.

 Hotels and facilities

 According to the Hellenic Chamber of Hotels in 2016, the number of hotels in Greece was by classification (bedplaces):

 Marinas

 Greece has 51 marinas and 14,661 mooring places that provide such services as berths, fuel, water and electricity, telephony, and repairs.

 Some of the most developed and busiest marinas in Greece are just a few kilometres from the centre of Athens.
 The marinas of Alimos and Flisvos, on the south coast of Athens, have an aggregated capacity of more than 1,800 vessels.